 The balance between CIO and CISO purview and purchasing power can be somewhat blurred.
 As an added barrier for IT sales and security vendors, DiscoverOrg triggers indicate high CIO and CISO turnover…

 Yet, companies that have both roles continue to make information security a priority.
-DiscoverOrg’s triggers predict a continued investment in IT security leadership and personnel.
+DiscoverOrg’s scoops predict a continued investment in IT security leadership and personnel.

 “Heading into 2016, I would recommend that security executives—CISOs—within the organization do a deep dive on the security tools, protocols and practices used by their third party providers,” says Farhaad Nero, Bank of Tokyo-Mitsubishi Vice President of Enterprise Security.